 Fear stimulates a stress response that releases cortisol (stress hormone) into your brain.
 Fear raises your heartbeat, causes shaking and feeling weak to your stomach.

 Because of fear you feel nervous, anxious and might even have panic attacks.
 Fear throws logical thinking out of the window like nothing else.

 Fear is the most common cause of:

-- Second guessing your abilities, and overthinking
+• Second guessing your abilities, and overthinking

-- Freezing, choking up & getting paralysed
+• Freezing, choking up and getting paralysed

-- Getting stuck on a plateau
+• Getting stuck on a plateau

-- Making crucial mistakes and getting seriously injured
+• Making crucial mistakes and getting seriously injured

 Fear in psychology is often referred as the “Fight or flight (or freeze)” response.

 Fear developed as an internal protection mechanism against potential danger over thousands of years when we were still hunter gatherers on the savannah trying to survive in the wild.
-That’s when you needed to immediately recognize food (a deer for example) from potential danger (a lion or bear e.g.) and decide whether to fight, freeze and play dead or flight as in run away.
+That’s when you needed to immediately recognize food (a deer for example) from potential danger (a lion or bear e.g.) and decide whether to fight, freeze and play dead or flight, as in run away.

-Fear is your internal alert system.
+Fear is your internal security system.

 Its job is to keep you safe.
 Fear is there to get you focused on what’s important and to make sure you

 Fear brings up old memories of getting injured or a close call which then leads to hesitation, second guessing yourself and freezing for instance.
 Or fear can take you in the future of “What if… I wipeout and get injured again?”.

 This is what causes you to choke up and fall into a downward spiral that can effectively destroy your confidence and cause you to give up.